ax.plot

 Fields are: - param_dicts: The parameter dicts of the points generated on the Pareto Frontier. - means: The posterior mean predictions of the model for each metric (same order as the param dicts).
 These must be as a percent change relative to status quo for any metric not listed in absolute_metrics. - sems: The posterior sem predictions of the model for each metric (same order as the param dicts).
 Also must be relativized wrt status quo for any metric not listed in absolute_metrics. - primary_metric: The name of the primary metric. - secondary_metric: The name of the secondary metric. - absolute_metrics: List of outcome metrics that are NOT be relativized w.r.t. the status quo.
 All other metrics are assumed to be given here as % relative to status_quo. - objective_thresholds: Threshold for each objective.
 Must be on the same scale as means, so if means is relativized it should be the relative value, otherwise it should be absolute. - arm_names: Optional list of arm names for each parameterization.

-absolute_metrics: List[str]
+absolute_metrics: list[str]

 Alias for field number 5